aulwardana/fmp/application_server/readme.md

 ## Prerequisite Environment
 Before you deploy this platform to cloud, you must install this application :
 1. **MongoDB**, you can open port 27017 in public to remote (recomended use robomongo).
 Please add username and password in collection that you use for this platform.
-2. **PostgreSQL**, you can open port 5432 in public to remote (recomended use robomongo).
+2. **PostgreSQL**, you can open port 5432 in public to remote (recomended use pgadmin).
 Please add username and password in table that you use for this platform.
 3. **Mosquito MQTT**, this application running in port 1883.
 The hardware will send sensing data through this port.
 3. **Nginx**, load the platform in `localhost:8000` for default url and port.